gr-b/screenshockme/specification.md

 - Frontend proxies API requests to backend

 Production deployment:
-- Docker builds frontend static files
+- Docker builds React static files into `/app/static/`
+- Django templates directory contains `index.html`
 - uv installs Python dependencies efficiently
 - Single container serves everything on port 8000
-- Nginx reverse proxy optional for load balancing
+- Django static file serving handles all assets

 # Finally, when you are done, create a README.md which explains what this is, how it works, how to run things for the development workflow, and how things work in the production deploy.